drewm27/speakerrankings/top-recommended-auxinput.md

     - [Official Product Page](https://www.myearfun.com/speakers/earfun-uboom-l-portable-waterproof-bluetooth-speakers-black?shareid=8BBEB841E15)
     - <https://www.diysubwoofers.org/projects/other/BT/UBoomL/>

 #### The best [medium size](/small-medium-size/) batter powered speaker with a 0 latency aux input for video use is the [**$80 Soundcore Motion+**](https://www.amazon.com/Anker-Soundcore-Bluetooth-Customizable-Waterproof/dp/B07P39MLKH/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=69752640fc8844e1034f29371a3bd3c4&camp=1789&creative=9325)

 - Positives: The previous best sounding in class, still a great speaker with separate tweeters, more bass at full volume and better off-axis treble frequency response than the Uboom L. Just okay with the default EQ, I highly recommend using [this EQ setting](https://www.tumblr.com/techaudiophoto/706620138302144512/motion-hi-fi-eq) from [r/kai7895](https://www.reddit.com/user/kai7895) to get it more neutral.
 To achieve the absolute best sound you'll need the Wavelet app (Android only) and set the provided Wavelet EQ in there too.
 Turn off the wavelet EQ for outdoor use.
 An alternative is [Oluv's EQ](https://ibb.co/XkfBtSS) which only needs the Soundcore app EQ.
-Note these EQs only really sound perfect at a medium volume level.
 - Negatives: Not quite as neutral or detailed as the Uboom L. Without the above EQ, this speaker will rank around #25 in the rankings.
-- Max Volume: 104db
+- App: Yes
+- Aux Input: Yes
+- Aux Latency: 0ms
 - Bass Extension: 54hz (-10dB)
-- Weight: 2.31lbs / 1050g
 - Battery Life: 12 hours
+- Bluetooth Codecs: aptX, SBC
+- Built in Microphone: Yes
+- EQ: Yes
+- IP Rating: IPX7
 - Latency: 130ms
-- Aux Latency: 0ms
+- Max Volume: 104db
+- Party Mode: No
 - Power Bank: No
+- Power Input: USB-C
 - Stereo: Yes
-- App: Yes
-- EQ: Yes
 - TWS: Yes
-- Party Mode: No
-- Built in Microphone: Yes
-- Aux Input: Yes
-- Power Input: USB-C
-- Bluetooth Codecs: aptX, SBC
-- IP Rating: IPX7
+- Weight: 2.31lbs / 1050g
 - Reviews, Comparisons and Sound Samples
     - [Alan Ross Reviews: JBL Charge 5 vs Motion Plus and Sony XB33 - ultimate travel speaker 2021 🤗](https://www.youtube.com/watch?v=pDu3G6Bubrk)
     - <https://www.youtube.com/watch?v=_7NOhGtdzy0>